adamliter/adamliter.org/index.md

 and [Norbert Hornstein][norbert].
 For more information about my research, see my [research page][research].

-Outside of linguistics, I'm also interested in web development, programming, and system administration.
+Outside of linguistics, I'm also interested in web development and programming.
+I enjoy tinkering with computers as well as teaching others about computers.
+I've put together [materials for a LaTeX workshop][latex-ling], loosely aimed at linguists, which I've taught several times.
+I've also put together [materials for a `git` workshop][git-workshop], loosely aimed at scientists who do human subjects research, which I've taught once over the course of 7 weeks.

+I also enjoy snowboarding, backpacking, and hiking.
 And I **really** like coffee.
 I worked as a barista, off-and-on, for a few years at the Dunn Bros at the Smith Douglas More House, now known as [Smith][DB].

 # recent updates